MicrosoftDocs/visualstudio-docs/docs/ide/file-nesting-in-solution-explorer.md

 ---
-title: File nesting in Solution Explorer ms.date: 05/25/2018 ms.topic: conceptual ms.prod: visual-studio-dev15
+title: File nesting rules for Solution Explorer ms.date: 05/25/2018 ms.topic: conceptual ms.prod: visual-studio-dev15
 ms.technology: vs-ide-general
+helpviewer_keywords:
+ - "file nesting"
+ - "Solution Explorer, file nesting"
 author: angelosp
 ms.author: angelpe
 manager: douge
 ---
-# File nesting in Solution Explorer
+# Customize file nesting in Solution Explorer

 Nesting of related files in **Solution Explorer** is not new, but until now you had no control over the nesting rules.
 You can choose between the presets **Off**, **Default** and **Web**, but you can also customize the nesting exactly to your liking.
 You can even create solution-specific and project-specific settings, but more on all of that later.
 First let’s go over what you get out-of-the-box.

-> ![NOTE]
+> [!NOTE]
-> The feature is currently only supported by ASP.NET Core projects.
+> The feature is currently only supported for ASP.NET Core projects.

-## What you get out of the box
+## File nesting options

 ![Button for turning file nesting on/off](media/filenesting_onoff.png)

+The available options for non-customized file nesting are:

-* **Off**: This option gives you a flat list of files without any file nesting.
+* **Off**: This option gives you a flat list of files without any nesting.

 * **Default**: This option gives you the default file nesting behavior in **Solution Explorer**.
-If no settings exist for a given project type, then no nesting happens for the project.
-If there are settings, for example, a Web project, nesting is applied.
+If no settings exist for a given project type, then no files in the project are nested.
+If settings exist, for example, for a Web project, nesting is applied.

 * **Web**: This option applies the **Web** file nesting behavior to all the projects in the current solution.
 It has numerous rules, and we encourage you to check it out and tell us what you think.
 The following screenshot highlights just a few examples of the file nesting behavior that you get with this option: